Countdown supermarket introduces age requirement for buying energy drinks

-An ID will soon be required when buying caffeinated soft drinks.
+Identification will soon be required when buying caffeinated soft drinks.

 Supermarket chain Countdown, owned by Australian retail company Woolworths, will from September 1 impose an age restriction on the sale of energy drinks.